lukasroegner/homebridge-nello/README.md

 **raspberryPiCamera** (must be set to true if you want to use this feature): If set to true the plugin uses a video configuration adjusted for the camera module.
 Default: false

+**publicWebhookUrl** (optional): Specify this if you would not like to use the Webhook Relay service and instead setup port forwarding and Dynamic DNS to make a local Express server publicly accessible.
+Must be configured to the full URL (e.g. http://example.com:3000/ or https://example.com/) to register with Nello.io.

+**webhookServerPort** (optional): Port to run the Express Webhook server on.
+Only required if you setup the publicWebhookUrl above.
+Default: 5000

 **video Config (FFMPEG)** (optional): Over this part you can configure a camera for HomeKit.

 **video.stream** (optional): Enter a stream url of e.g. your RaspberryPi camera or leave it blank if you don't have one.